 - 1 tablespoon ghee (or Butter)

 - Once the pressure is released, open the lid and switch on the flame again.
 Add a little water if the gravy is too thick.
 Stir in garam masala, kasuri methi (if using) and ghee and simmer for another 4-5 minutes.
+Check and adjust seasoning.
 Let the curry rest for 15 minutes before serving.